ChaseElander/ENGL460-Project/Scenes.md

 ## Hors d'eurves

-Your date leads you towards a waiter with food
+Taylor leads you towards a waiter with some food on a tray that looks absolutely delicious!
+You grab a solid handful of he snacks and make small talk with the waiter while you try to gracefully shove the food in your mouth.

+you: so how do you like working here?

+Him: oh, it's wonderful.
+Mr. Wellington is a great boss.

+you: really?
+Well I guess that makes sense since he runs a company on his own anyway.

+Him: yes, well his management of the company is somewhat unorthodox from what I hear.

+You take this information, nod, still chewing your food, then walk away to the [dining room->dining room].

 ## Kitchen

 You drift into the kitchen as the wondrous smells pull you in.
 There you see cooks hastily doing their job.
 There is a vast array of food that is being cooked.
 Dish after dish is being shoved out into the dining room.

-It seems like you won't have any luck getting food here so you move along into the [[dining room -> Dining Room]] to see if someone will serve you a plate.  ~~you smell amazing things from the kitchen~~
+It seems like you won't have any luck getting food here so you move along into the [[dining room -> Dining Room]] to see if someone will serve you a plate.

 ## Dining Room